ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 !!! caution

-    This is a page describing the old version of the recommendation API. it's available for reference purposes only.
+    This is a page describing the old version of the recommendation API.
+    It's available for reference purposes only.

     Use the new [Recommendation API](recommendation_api.md) instead.